Mostly Sunny with a High Near 32

 Sunday

-Partly sunny, with a high near 23.
-Southwest wind 5 to 7 mph.
+Partly sunny, with a high near 24.
+Light and variable wind becoming west southwest 5 to 7 mph in the afternoon.

 Sunday Night

-Mostly cloudy, with a low around 9.
-Breezy, with a west wind 13 to 15 mph, with gusts as high as 21 mph.
+Mostly cloudy, with a low around 11.
+Wind chill values as low as -5.
+Breezy, with a west wind 14 to 17 mph, with gusts as high as 24 mph.

 Monday

-Partly sunny, with a high near 23.
-Windy, with a west wind 24 to 31 mph, with gusts as high as 45 mph.
+Mostly sunny, with a high near 21.
+Breezy, with a west wind 15 to 21 mph, with gusts as high as 29 mph.

 Monday Night